 24. What is a correlation matrix?
 How is it useful?

 Answer: It is a matrix (or table) that shows correlation coefficients between variables.
 Every cell in the table shows a correlation between two variables.
 Both rows and columns have the same variables, and the row and column having the same variable always have a value of 1, indicating they are perfectly correlated.
 A higher value means a higher correlation.
 Here is a simple example:

 |People who like chocolates||People who like ice creams|

 As the number of variables increases, the correlation value changes.
 The final value is the average of all the values of a row in the matrix.
-The correlation matrix is mainly used to find patterns in large datasets.
-It can also be used for exploratory data analysis and as a diagnostic measure to perform deeper analysis.
+The primary purpose of the correlation matrix is to find patterns in large datasets.
+In addition, we can also use it for exploratory data analysis and as a diagnostic measure to perform deeper analysis.